Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Invariant Measures and Ergodicity

 where $\upeta$ is the law of the initial data $\u_0\in\H$.
 Thus from (\ref{amr}), we have $\upeta_{t,\u_0}=\mathrm{P}_t^*\upeta$.
 We say that a probability measure $\upeta$ on $\H$ is an \emph{invariant measure} if

 That is, if a solution has law $\upeta$ at some time, then it has the same law for all later times.
 For such a solution, it can be shown by Markov property that for all $(t_1,\ldots,t_n)$ and $\tau>0$, $(\u(t_1+\tau,\u_0),\ldots,\u(t_n+\tau,\u_0))$ and $(\u(t_1,\u_0),\ldots,\u(t_n,\u_0))$ have the same law.
 Then, we say that the process $\u$ is \emph{stationary}.
 For more details, the interested readers are referred to see \cite{GDJZ,ADe}, etc. \begin{theorem} Let $\u_0\in\H$ be given.
-Then, for $\mu>\frac{K}{2\uplambda_1},$ there exists an invariant measure for the system (\ref{32}) with support in $\V$. \end{theorem} \begin{proof} Let us use the energy equality obtained in \eqref{3.63} to find
+Then, under Hypothesis \ref{hyp}, for $\alpha>L$\footnote{One can obtain the same result for $\mu>\frac{L}{\lambda_1}$ also, see Remark \ref{IM-Remark} below.}, there exists an invariant measure for the system (\ref{32}) with support in $\V$. \end{theorem} \begin{proof} Let us use the energy equality obtained in \eqref{3.63} to find